Non-Equilibrium Stratification in Supercritical CO2: Introduction

 Commonly, the supercritical phase is referred to as a phase that is neither gas nor liquid, where the fluid properties vary smoothly from those of a gas to those of a liquid.
 This combination allows a supercritical fluid to exhibit properties of both phases, such as the high density of the liquid phase and the low viscosity of the gas one, making the supercritical state of great interest for many industrial applications.
 A suitable example is the transport of supercritical \ce{CO2} through pipelines, where its high density allows efficient fluid transfer, while its low viscosity minimises energy consumption.

-This theoretical description holds under equilibrium conditions, but fluids in the real world are only exceptionally at equilibrium, because almost every industrial application features inhomogeneities in the thermodynamic variables, leading the fluid out of equilibrium.
-An additional question is: can a fluid out of equilibrium be used to test different points of the phase diagram as if the superposition of distinct equilibrium points?
+This theoretical description holds under equilibrium conditions, but fluids in the real world are only exceptionally at equilibrium, because almost every real condition features inhomogeneities in the thermodynamic variables, leading the fluid out of equilibrium.
+An additional question is: can a fluid out of equilibrium be used to test different points of the phase diagram as the superposition of distinct equilibrium points?

 Regarding the description of the supercritical state, the concept of Widom lines has emerged in recent decades as a way to describe the loci of maxima in response functions, such as heat capacity, compressibility, or sound speed, extending into the supercritical region from the critical point \cite{fomin_thermodynamic_2015, mareev_optical_2020}.
-Although this viewpoint is debated, Widom lines are increasingly recognised as boundaries between regimes of liquid- and gas-like behaviour \cite{brazhkin_two_2012, brazhkin_where_2012, brazhkin_true_2014}.
-Their significance, however, has rarely been tested under non-equilibrium conditions.
-Moreover, the equilibrium perspective neglects the role of fluctuations, which are ubiquitous in fluid systems, even under equilibrium conditions, and become increasingly important in the vicinity of the critical point or in the presence of a macroscopic gradient \cite{Ortiz2006, Croccolo2016}.
+In this work, we use the term “Widom region” in an operational sense, referring to the near-critical domain where thermophysical properties exhibit strong variations at fixed pressure.
+In Fig.\ref{fig:densMap}, the loci of the extrema of response functions, retrieved or computed from NIST data, are all embodied by the isenthalpy and minimum sound speed lines, which thus draw the limits of the Widom region.